Discover Eligible Tax Deductions for Independent Contractors in Canada

 Travel Expenses

 If you need to travel to meet a client, deliver a product, perform a service or attend classes related to your business, you can deduct travel costs from your taxes.
-If you have a separate work vehicle, you can deduct all costs for the vehicle; if you use your personal car for work, you will need to keep track of the mileage used for business trips and deduct according to the current standard kilometre rates.
+If you have a separate work vehicle, you can deduct all costs for the vehicle; if you use your personal car for work, you will need to keep track of the mileage used for business trips and deduct according to the current standard kilometer rates.
 Tolls and parking fees are deductible.
 You can also deduct the money spent on meals and hotels.

 Continuing Education